The New Vanity Metrics: Why AI Visibility Scores Are the Klout of 2026

 than search

 AI search is a real traffic source.
-It's small but growing, and the visitors it sends are high-quality.
-The right response is to track it like you track every other source: with real analytics on your own site.
-Not with a separate $200/month dashboard that measures what a chatbot said in a simulated conversation.
+Small, growing, and the visitors are good ones.
+So track it the way you track every other source: with real analytics on your own site.
+Not with a separate $200-a-month dashboard that measures what a chatbot said in a pretend conversation.

 Measure what happened, not what might happen